 The process of Vaporfuse surfacing

-After a time, the machine heats back up, causing the solvent to re-vaporize and then it is extracted from the parts and the processing chamber.
+After a time, the machine heats back up, causing the solvent to re-vaporize, and then it is extracted from the parts and the processing chamber.
 The parts are then thoroughly dried in the processing chamber, leaving behind just a newly smoothed surface.

-The enhanced properties by vaporfuse surfacing
+The enhanced properties of vaporfuse surfacing

 Sealed surfaces: roughness is reduced by up to over 80%, both inside and outside.
 It results in a better flow of water and air in each piece.

-Productive spray painting: VaporFuse replaces the priming step and reduces time and material required down to a third.
+Productive spray painting: VaporFuse replaces the priming step and reduces the time and material required down to a third.

-Reduced friction: Using VaporFuse Surfacing technology can create smooth parts with over 40% less friction, less abrasion and no chafing effect.
+Reduced friction: Using VaporFuse Surfacing technology can create smooth parts with over 40% less friction, less abrasion, and no chafing effect.

 Improved stability: Printed parts with greater flexibility & reduced embrittlement.